neo4j/drivers-migration-assistant/README.md

 - Implicit function calls and other hard to parse expressions will not be surfaced by the default parser.
 See [Accuracy](#accuracy).
 - Your Cypher queries may also need changing, but this tool doesn't analyze them.
 See [Cypher -> Deprecations, additions, and compatibility](https://neo4j.com/docs/cypher-manual/current/deprecations-additions-removals-compatibility/).

+Why doesn't it automatically rewrite code?
+The main reasons are two:

+1. In many instances, breaking changes are not simple method renames or things that could easily be automatically rewritten.
+Maybe the _behavior_ of one method changed, maybe some of the methods on an object have been deprecated without a 1:1 replacement, maybe a property containing decimal seconds has been split into two properties containing seconds and microseconds separately.
+In many cases, you need to evaluate how to address the change depending on what behavior your application expects.
+2. We want users to have all the information they need to address changes, and to make it readily available.
+But we still want the users to be responsible and aware of the changes they make.
+Automatic rewriting promotes lack of understanding.

 # Usage
 To set up the environment, assuming `python3` and `pip3` are already installed,